Drive Safe this Winter

 Keep a look out for the warning signs that your brakes need to be inspected, like vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a specialist.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 Driving on incorrectly inflated tyres won't just cost you money on additional fuel; it can also impact your braking ability.
 You can usually find manufacturers recommendations on a panel inside the driver side door.

 Service Plus Auto Care has a state of the art Safe T Stop machine that can accurately test for shocker and brake wear and tear and provide you with a detailed report on the state of your vehicles ability to stop in an emergency.
 Call us today to book in for a Safe T Stop test.